-- v.
-To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities concerning: - Council Business Plan and Medium Term Financial Plan/Budget - Oversight of Council-owned land and property facilities, amenities and services including markets - Overall financial direction within the Financial Strategy developed by the Leader, including Best Value and appropriate financial, accounting and audit controls and procedures - Business Charter for Social Responsibility - Commercial opportunities available to the Council - Revenues and Benefits service - Procurement management - Contract management policy - Management of all internal trading operations - Commissioning approach that supports the Council's wider social objectives - Collection of rent/recovery of rents from Council tenants/former tenants and overpayments of Housing Benefit from Council tenants - Organisational development function for shaping the future workforce of the Council - Change/transformational programmes deployed corporately - Member development programmes - Processes and procedures to support good staff performance and equality objectives - Human resources, staffing structures at JNC level and personnel procedures - Oversight of the use of consultants with particular focus on their duration, renewal and cost.
+- Overall financial direction within the Financial Strategy developed by the Leader, including Best Value and appropriate financial, accounting and audit controls and procedures.

+- Business Charter for Social Responsibility

+- Commercial opportunities available to the Council

+- Revenues and Benefits service

+- Procurement management

+- Contract management policy

+- Management of all internal trading operations

+- Commissioning approach that supports the Council's wider social objectives

+- Oversight of consultants and interims

+- Emergency planning

+- Refugees, modern slavery and trafficking, City of Sanctuary

+- Structure and governance of the Council

+- Efficiency and improvement of Council services

+- Human Resources:

+An effective organisational development function for shaping the future workforce of the Council

+Development of effective change/transformational programmes deployed corporately Member development programmes

+Processes and procedures to support good staff performance development and equality objectives Staffing structures at JNC level and personnel procedures that comply with good practice and natural justice.